tochman/reQuest_api/README.md

 #### GET /karma_points

-The get request will return true or false depending if the helper has enough karma points. if 200:
+The get request will return the amount of karma points the user has stored. if 200:
 { karma_points: 100 }
 No error path!